Chase Sapphire Reserve® vs. The Platinum Card® from American Express

 Who the Chase Sapphire Reserve® is Best For

 Chase Sapphire Reserve® can help you rack up points, which can be transferred to Chase’s travel partners for free flights and hotel stays.
-You could also redeem them through Chase Ultimate Rewards® for 50% more value, which is a lucrative way to spend points.
+You could also redeem them through Chase Travel(SM) for 50% more value, which is a lucrative way to spend points.
 And those welcome bonus points are worth about $900 in travel, which more than covers the annual fee, at least for the first year.

 Another advantage of this card is that the car rental insurance is primary insurance.
 That means when you use the card to pay for your rental and decline the collision damage waiver from the car rental company, the card can cover damages to your rental vehicle.
 Most credit card companies offer secondary car rental insurance, which only kicks in when the other driver’s insurance is exhausted or nonexistent.
 You may not have to file a claim with your insurance company if your card offers primary rental insurance.
 However, if you or someone else is injured, that’s still on you–it doesn’t cover liability.